webgpu/webgpufundamentals/webgpu/lessons/webgpu-image-adjustments.md

 <div class="webgpu_center center"><div data-diagram="contrast" data-labels='{"type": "contrast"}'></div></div>

-For contrast, have a value from -1 to 10 [^contrast] and for each color channel, if the value is < 0.5 we push it toward 0.
+For contrast, have a value from -1 to 10 and for each color channel, if the value is < 0.5 we push it toward 0.
 If it's > 0.5 we push it toward one.
 This pushes the colors apart.

 Here's the changes to the shader